gtechsltn/idsrv4-reactjs-dotnet-core-5/README.md

 + Part 3: Review application architecture and configuration in IdentityServer4 to secure React app.

 ## Part 1: A walk-thru of an online demo to get you familiar with JSON Web Token (JWT)
 + Developers love to see working source code.
 We all like to experiment with how something works, and then decide whether we want to spend our valuable time learning it.
 Check out the live demo.
-Log in with the account (janedoe, Pa$$word123)
+Log in with the account (**janedoe**, **Pa$$word123**)

 + First, let’s get familiar with the demo React app.
 Figure 1 depicts the application architecture reference in this tutorial.
 It shows the JWT interface and communication ports between application components running in Azure.
 The architecture consists of Clients, ApiResources, and Token Service (CAT).